OskarPetto/zk-choreographies/README.md

 ```
 truffle test
 ```
+The measurenents in the paper for gas usage were obtained by running these tests.

 ## E2E Test
 After starting the bpmn-service and the execution service, you can run the test in the `e2e` folder with